 Film Independent Project Involve: Project Involve is a free, intensive, nine-month annual mentorship program that selects thirty filmmakers from under-represented communities and gives them an opportunity to refine their storytelling abilities, form creative partnerships, and build industry connections necessary to succeed as working artists.

-Film Independent Screen Writers Lab: helps to further the careers of its Fellows by introducing them to film industry veterans who can offer guidance on both the craft and business of screenwriting.
+Film Independent Screen Writers Lab: The Screen Writers Lab helps to further the careers of its Fellows by introducing them to film industry veterans who can offer guidance on both the craft and business of screenwriting.
 Each Screenwriting Fellow will be paired with a Creative Advisor, with whom they’ll work one-on-one and in Lab sessions to further develop their project over the course of the program.
 A variety of guest speakers may screen and discuss their own films, or offer insights into their career trajectories, and a final retreat offers further opportunity for individualized feedback and discussion with additional established filmmakers and producers.

 Imagine Impact: Impact is a new and dynamic creative program whose mission is to cultivate and empower creative storytellers from around the world by taking an innovative and collaborative approach to content creation.